RNG: Flat Datacenter Networks at Scale: Related Work

 \section{Related Work}

-We build on the intellectual foundation laid by prior research that proposes expander topologies for datacenters or provides insights into their performance~\cite{jellyfish2012,xpander2016,slimfly2014,beyond-fat-trees2017,throughput-centric2021,jyothi2016measuring}.
-Particularly inspirational works for us include Jellyfish~\cite{jellyfish2012}, the first work to propose random graphs for datacenters; Xpander~\cite{xpander2016}, which made the connection that random graphs do well because they are expanders; and Namyar et al.~\cite{throughput-centric2021}, who outline throughput bounds of expander topologies.
+We build on the foundations laid by a long line of prior research.
+The notion of an expander, or an "optimal" graph for routing purposes, was defined in the early 90s~\cite{HoLiWi07}, and it has been long known that random graphs are nearly-optimal expanders~\cite{Fr08}).
+Several researchers have proposed expander topologies for datacenters and provided insights into their performance~\cite{jellyfish2012,xpander2016,slimfly2014,beyond-fat-trees2017,throughput-centric2021,jyothi2016measuring}.
+Particularly influential works for us include Jellyfish~\cite{jellyfish2012}, which proposed (truly) random graphs for datacenters; Xpander~\cite{xpander2016}, which made the connection that random graphs do well for data center workloads because they are expanders; and Namyar et al.~\cite{throughput-centric2021}, who outlined throughput bounds of expander topologies.
 We extend this body of work by addressing unsolved challenges related to routing, cabling, and performance predictability.
 We also deploy the first expander-based networks in production.

 Researchers have also proposed non-expander topologies that tackle some of the challenges of the fat trees (e.g., cost), such as HyperX~\cite{hyperx2008}, DCell~\cite{dcell2008}, and BCube~\cite{bcube2009}.
 We choose random graphs because they have significantly shorter path lengths.
 Further, cabling these other topologies for large, multi-room datacenters is still an open challenge.